Times change and my website needed to change too. To see the 2020 update of this page click this link

 |Nexvet - A New Approach To Pain Control In Dogs & Cats|

 Before the Texas veterinary boards and the AVMA put a stop to it, (ref) pet owners corresponded with me when they faced painful health problems in their older pets.
-The most common was severe arthritis - it made it difficult for their pets to get around.
+The most common issue they dealt with was severe arthritis - it made it difficult for their pets to get around.
 There were others who were forced to deal with inoperable or terminal cancer in their dogs and cats.

 Some were faced with debilitating conditions in which their pets wasted away due to their reluctance to eat.
 In all those situations, the owner's choices in medications to make their pet’s life as comfortable as possible were limited.

 Typical veterinary NSAIDs like Rimadyl occasionally cause side effects as serious as the problem for which they were given.
-Medications like tfont size="3">ramadol were sometimes less effective than one wished (3.8 pain relief versus 10 for a fentanyl patch).
+Medications like Tramadol were sometimes less effective than one wished (3.8 pain relief versus 10 for a fentanyl patch).
 Veterinarians often shy away from fentanyl patches (the strongest medication) because of liability issues, fear of the DEA and pet constipation issues.

 Corticosteroids used to improve appetite and well being in situations like cancer and FIP in cats brought their own set of side effects.